hayderali/cucumber-tumblr/features/README.md

 #Cucumber Test
 ------

-##This test is making posts onto tumblr from the scenarios from the feature file.
+##This test is making posts onto tumblr from the scenarios written within the feature file.
 ------

 - Open Command Prompt